-Sun-drenched slopes, wide meadows and idyllic Alpine huts — welcome to the Lavanttal; the sunny side of Carinthia.
-This picturesque valley lying at the very east of Carinthia, with its gentle mountains and picturesque small towns, is a real hiking paradise for families and pleasure hikers.
-And the best thing about it: the Mediterranean influence on the lush valley is unmistakable.
-Even fact, as soon as spring rolls around, wonderful scent of blossoms blows through the valley and across the wide mountain meadows.
+Sun-drenched slopes, endless meadows, and idyllic Alpine huts — welcome to the Lavanttal, the sunny side of Carinthia.
+With its gentle mountains and quaint towns, this picturesque valley lying at the very east of Carinthia is a real hiking paradise for families and pleasure hikers.
+The best thing about it: the Mediterranean influence on the lush valley is unmistakable.
+As soon as spring rolls around, the wonderful scent of blossoms blows through the valley and across the vast mountain meadows.

-In addition to the day hikes, you can also experience the Lavanttal on fantastic multi-day Tours.
-For example, six stages of the Southern Alps Panorama Trail take you from the mouth of the Lavant into the Drava to its source at the summit of the Zirbitzkogel.
-On the Koralm Kristall Trail, you will explore magnificent panoramic views in eight days and learn a lot about minerals and rock layers.
-Or you can hike along the Lavanttaler Höhenweg in seven stages around the whole valley and discover its most beautiful sides.
-Whichever multi-day Tour you choose, you will hike through picturesque mountain forests, across idyllic meadows, visit cozy mountain huts and, above all, enjoy the Alpine panorama.
+In addition to the day hikes, you can experience the Lavanttal on a fantastic multi-day Tour.
+For example, the six stages of the Southern Alps Panorama Trail take you from the mouth of the Lavant into the Drava River to its source at the summit of the Zirbitzkogel.
+On the Koralm Kristall Trail, you will explore magnificent panoramic views in eight days whilst learning a lot about minerals and rock layers along the way.
+Alternatively, you can hike along the Lavanttaler Höhenweg in seven stages, discovering the most beautiful places in the valley.
+Whichever multi-day hike you choose, you will hike through picturesque mountain forests, across idyllic meadows, visit cozy mountain huts and, above all, enjoy the Alpine panorama.

 The long, extensive ridge of the Koralpe forms the eastern edge of the Lavant Valley.
 On this beautiful circular hike, it goes up to the Great Speikkogel, the highest peak of the mountain group.
 Most of the time you wander above the tree line and enjoy an excellent panoramic view.
 Due to well-developed and signposted trails, the hike in Carinthia is considered a moderately difficult tour.The circular hike starts at Koralpenparklpatz.
 From here you can hike through sparse mountain forests to the Godinger Hütte without significant differences in altitude.
 Now the fairly steep climb towards Speikkogel begins.
 On the summit there is a fantastic panorama in clear weather: in the south the Julian Alps, in the west the Carnic Alps and the Hohe Tauern and in the north the Eisenerz Alps.From the summit you hike in a wide circle back towards the parking lot.
 On the way, Grillitschhütte and Großhöllerhütte invite you for a leisurely break.
 Just before you reach the starting point of the hike, you can take another look at the Poms waterfall.